wkolowski/Type-Theory-Wishlist/README.md

 7. `{f : bool -> nat ^^^ f true = f false}` - type of definitionally weakly constant functions from `bool` to `nat`.
 8. `{f : bool -> nat ^^^ f _ = 42}` - type of definitionally strongly constant functions that always returns `42`.
 9. Maybe we need intersection and union types for this?

+TODO: Typed Holes have something to do with First-Class Patterns.
+And what if we could make typed holes first-class?

 ### Quantitative Type Theory